Time To Read: 10 minutes

 The also have a direct channel to me to help them with any technical or clinical concerns.

 We regularly allow time for our audiologists to meet with hearing aid manufacturer representatives during their clinic day.
-This way they can receive updates on new developments and improve their skills with different products.
+This way they can receive updates on new developments and improve their skills with different products and the latest hearing aids.
 We also allow them time off to attend any big product launches and educational events to keep their skills and learning up to date.

 We have a small in-house library from where staff can borrow books for self-improvement.
 The library covers topics such as audiology, business and marketing and personal development.